Heated Poultry Waterer

 - (3) recessed nipples are a drip-catch design

 - Bucket Dimensions: 9"H, 13"Dia

 - Overall Height: 14"H

 - Suited for: Up to 35 adult birds

 - Detachable 16 ft grounded electrical cord

 - (3) replacement nipples included.
 Additional drip-catch nipples can be purchased separately

 How to Use

-Set the waterer so the nipples are just above head height—the birds should stretch up slightly to drink.
+Nipples should be placed just above the birds’ heads.
+The birds should stretch up slightly to drink.